 Access tokens enable clients to securely call web APIs protected by Azure.
-There are many ways to acquire a token using Microsoft Authentication Library (MSAL).
-Some ways require user interactions through a web browser.
-Some don't require any user interactions.
-In general, the way to acquire a token depends on if the application is a public client application (desktop or mobile app) or a confidential client application (Web App, Web API, or daemon application like a Windows service).
+There are several ways to acquire a token by using the Microsoft Authentication Library (MSAL).
+Some require user interaction through a web browser, while others don't require user interaction.
+In general, the method used for acquiring a token depends on whether the application is a public client application like desktop or mobile app, or a confidential client application like web app, web API, or daemon application.

-MSAL caches a token after it has been acquired.
-Application code should try to get a token silently (from the cache), first, before acquiring a token by other means.
+MSAL caches a token after it's been acquired.
+Your application code should first try to get a token silently from the cache before attempting to acquire a token by other means.

 You can also clear the token cache, which is achieved by removing the accounts from the cache.
-This does not remove the session cookie which is in the browser, though.
+This doesn't remove the session cookie that's in the browser, however.

 Scopes when acquiring tokens